sylver-john/BuildMySpace/README.md

 1. Open your favorite text editor
 2. add some batch lines (it will be explained thereafter)
-3. save as batch file
+3. save as bat file
 4. double click on the file
 5. Work !